 Soil nailing is a remedial construction technique used to stabilise natural soil slopes, generally by installing steel bars into the ground.
 It is commonly used in areas with limited access or difficult ground conditions that prevents piles from being installed, or where existing slopes, excavations and retaining walls are showing signs of failure.

 Even grouting to provide support

 Soil nails can be installed using a variety of methods, but when they are installed into pre-drilled holes, they need to be grouted into place.
 The key to grouting is ensuring it is even and the soil nail remains centred in order for its full load bearing capacity to be realised.

-“By ensuring the soil nail stays centred, centralisers such as the kwik-ZIP GT series allow contractors to achieve consistent and adequate grouting which is imperative for the long-term success of an installation.
+“By ensuring the soil nail stays centred, centralizers such as the kwik-ZIP GT series allow contractors to achieve consistent and adequate grouting which is imperative for the long-term success of an installation.
 Centralisers protect the soil nail from corrosion by sealing it from environmental elements such as moisture and acidic soils.

-“While the bows of some centralisers can make it hard to correctly grout soil nails, the GT series has been designed so that they do not impact the ability of the grout to encase the soil nail due to gaps between each bow.”
+“While the bows of some centralizers can make it hard to correctly grout soil nails, the GT series has been designed so that they do not impact the ability of the grout to encase the soil nail due to gaps between each bow.”

 Grouting also provides a great deal of protection from corrosion by sealing the soil nail from elements such as moisture.

 The GT series centralizers are made with a high grade thermoplastic called ACETAL POM so they are strong and corrosive-free, making them ideal for soil nail installations.

 “Centralisers manufactured with fully inert material with no metal parts removes the potential for corrosion when compared with metallic centralizers,” Mr Linaker said.